 After completing HIST 260, students will be able to:

-- demonstrate a critical and comprehensive understanding of Canada's history from before European contact to the present day;
+- Critically evaluate Canada's history comprehensively from before European contact to the present day;

 - analyze and explain the causes and consequences of historical change;